jyotirsai/quadcopter-v1/README.md

 An identifying feature of a brushless motor is if you see three wires coming out.

-The size of a brushless motor is identified by a four-digit code that described the dimensions of the stator in mm.
+The size of a brushless motor is identified by a four-digit code that describes the dimensions of the stator in mm.

 <p align="center">
 <img src="brushless-motor.png" width="600px" height="300px">
 </p>

+# Propellers

+Lightweight and fast quadcopters should have high Kv motors with small propellers.
+Heavyweight quadcopters should have low Kv motors with large propellers.
+The higher the Kv rating, the smaller the propeller diameter.

+Smaller propellers allow for quicker flight but reduces efficiency.
+Large propellers allow for steadier flight, lifts more weight, and uses more power.

+Propellers are usually defined by two sizes “500 x 200 mm”, the first size indicates the diameter of the propeller and the second size (called pitch) indicates the linear travel distance in a single rotation.

+Higher pitch means a slower rotation which increases speed and uses more power.

+Lower pitch propellers can generate more torque and your motors will consume less current.

+Propeller size is linked to thrust, responsiveness, and the amount of control the quadcopter will have in the air.